Adriaeik/TTK4155Atmel/README.md

 Welcome to our Pong Game project!
 This repository contains the code and documentation for a distributed, microcontroller-based ping pong game developed as part of the TTK4155 course at NTNU.

+## 🔗 GitHub Repository

+You can find the project on GitHub here: [GitHub Repository](https://github.com/Adriaeik/TTK4155Atmel)

 ## 📁 Repository Structure

 - **ATmega162/**: Contains code and configurations for Node 1.